 Compliance with your record keeping obligations is relatively minimal.
 This guide shows, however, that there are good reasons for keeping more extensive records relating to, and arising out of, your employment relationship.
 Compliance rules change all the time, and principles of best practice change to keep abreast.
-The best way of keeping on top of any changes in respect of record keeping is to attend the Member Briefings and visit the website regularly.
+The best way of keeping on top of any changes in respect of record keeping is to attend the Business Central Member Briefings.